dgryski/go-perfbook/performance.md

 - bounds check elimination
 - []byte <-> string copies, map optimizations

-## Common gotchas with the standard library

-- time.After() leaks until it fires
-- Reusing HTTP connections...
-- ....
-- rand.Int() and friends are 1) mutex protected and 2) expensive to create
-  - consider alternate random number generation (go-pcgr, xorshift)

 ## Unsafe

 - And all the dangers that go with it